 “Suicide terrorism” wasn’t and isn’t a religious movement!
 It is a direct response to abuses of power.
 If we continue to bully the Third World, they will resist.
 Even buying them off with billions of taxpayer dollars isn’t working any more1.
 Like Donald Trump’s private life, bullying has reached a point where it cannot be sustained without massive losses on both sides.

 As a nation among nations, we have no better right to nuclear weapons than Iran or North Korea.
-There is no rational reason some nations should be allowed Weapons of Mass Destruction while others are disallowed to defend themselves or, more likely, destroy civilization.
+There is no rational reason some nations should be allowed Weapons of Mass Destruction while others are disallowed defending themselves or, more likely, destroying civilization.

 The United States invented nuclear weapons.
 Almost immediately, we used nuclear weapons against civilians.
 Then we built a lot more of them.
 We and the other two “superpowers,” Russia and China, built bigger and bigger bombs with increasingly greater destructive potential.
 We also built smaller “tactical nuclear weapons” to shoot from hidden submarines, gigantic nuclear weapons put on massive rockets with multiple bombs which enter the target country with such enormous velocity that there is no defense against them.
 We dispersed these devices which immediately ruin and then gradually spread poison over the globe and have kept them active and ready to fire for my entire lifetime.
 After rejecting Jimmy Carter’s peace initiatives and embracing Ronald Reagan, we embarked on an unsuccessful attempt to weaponize space and rejected the enhanced Strategic Arms Limitation Treaty negotiated by Carter.
 This was our best chance to stop nuclear proliferation and we, a democratic society, rejected it.